I am always working on adding new on-line workshops. Check out what is currently available.

 In this class you will learn two different methods of pojagi seams and when to use them.
 If you struggle with not having a pattern to follow or how to start with improv piecing, working in a group will get you going.
 Once you start, you won’t be able to make just one – you will want to experiment with different colours and arrangements.

 In this class, I will step you through one of the patterns from the Luminosity Collection.
 The entire class will make the same pattern.
-We will either Glow, Glimmer or Gleam using strips of pojagi and the “loop and clip” technique.
+Glimmer is made with strips of fabric and the “loop and clip” technique.
 You will learn two different methods of pojagi seam and when to use them in making a unique pojagi piece.

-This can be either a half or full-day workshop.
-In a half-day workshop you will learn everything you need to know and start your project.
-In the full-day workshop, most people will be able to finish the project completely.
+This can be either a three or five workshop.
+In a three hour workshop you will learn everything you need to know and start your project.
+In the five hour workshop, most people will be able to finish the project completely.